GW Invariants Relative Normal Crossings Divisors: The general limit of a sequence of maps

-More precisely, each component of $B_x$ comes with an associated multi-level map (\ref{def.level.map}) and its two special points come with opposite but partially defined multi-sign maps (\ref{def.sign.map}).
-Similarly both points $f(x_\pm)$ have an associated multi-level map and a multi-sign map (now defined everywhere) pointing into opposites sides of the singular divisor in each direction (towards each other).
-As we have seen in Example \ref{neck.3}, $\wt f(x_+)$ could be on a higher level compared to $\wt f(x_-)$ in some directions, and lower level in some other directions so we denote \bear l_i^-(x)=\min_\pm \{ l_i(f(x_\pm)) \} \quad \mbox{ and } \quad l_i^+(x)=\max_\pm \{ l_i(f(x_\pm))\} \eear The chain of trivial components connects $f(x_-)$ and $f(x_+)$ in the fiber $F_p$ of $X_m$ over $p=f_0(x)$ such that the levels change by either zero or one in a monotone way in each fixed direction, and also at each step we move in at least one direction.
-In particular, for each direction $i\in I$, and each level $l_i^-(x) \le l\le l_i^+(x)$, there is precisely one node $y_{i, l}(x)$ of $B'_i$ on level $l$ in direction $i$, which lifts to two points $y^\pm_{i,l}(x)\in \wt C$ at which $f$ has a well defined contact information in direction $i$, together with the string of trivial components $B_{i, l}(x)\subset B_x$ of $C$ on which $f$ is constant in direction $i$ and thus which are precisely all the level $l$ components of $B_x$ in direction $i$.
-Note that for fixed $i$, the complement of $\sqcup_l B_{i, l}$ consists of precisely those components of $f$ which are non-constant when projected into the $i$'th direction, one for each level $l_i^-(x) \le l\le l_i^+(x)$.
-So an equivalent way to keep track of this information is to instead record these.
-For each $i$ fixed, and each level $l$ between $l_i(x_\pm)$ there exists a unique component $\Si_{r_{l, i}}$ of $B_x$ which is on level $l$ in direction $i$.
-As $i$ is fixed and $l$ moves from $l_i(x_-)$ to $l_i(x_+)$, the list $r_{l, i}$ is strictly increasing according to our conventions. \end{rem} \begin{rem} Furthermore, because the right hand side of (\ref{enh.math.la.i.l}) is finite and nonzero, eliminating the intermediate coefficients $\mu(y)$ from the enhanced matching conditions a fortiori gives conditions on the relative rates of convergence of the rescaling parameters (involving the contact multiplicities), extending those of Remark \ref{R.cx}.
-The precise formulas of which relative rates to consider depend on the contact multiplicities $s_i(x)$ plus finite combinatorial information from $B_x$: for each component $\Si$ of $B_x$, we need to know its multilevel map $l_\Si$ and the directions $I^\infty(\Si)$ in which the coefficients of $f$ are zero or infinity.
-This will determine in particular which components get collapsed when we project onto direction $i$ and thus each string $B_{i, l}(x)\subset B_x$ on which $f$ is a constant mapped to level $l$ in that direction.
-The enhanced matching condition also imposes further restriction on this combinatorial information.
-For example assume $x\in C_0$ is a node such that $B_{i_1, l_1}(x)= B_{i_2, l_2}(x)$.
+\begin{rem} Corollary \ref{C.triv.forget} implies that for each direction $i\in I(x)$, and each level $l_i^-(x) \le l\le l_i^+(x)$, there is precisely one node $y_{i, l}(x)$ of $B'_i$ on level $l$ in direction $i$, which lifts to two points $y^\pm_{i,l}(x)\in \wt C$ at which $f$ has a well defined contact information in direction $i$, together with the string of trivial components $B_{i, l}(x)\subset B_x$ of $C$ on which $f$ is constant in direction $i$ and thus which are precisely all the level $l$ components of $B_x$ in direction $i$.
+With this notation, (\ref{enh.math.la.i.l}) becomes \bear \lim_{n\ra \infty}\frac{ \la_{n, l}}{ \mu_n(y_{i,l}(x)) ^{s_{i}(x)} }=a_i(y^+_{i,l}(x)) a_i(y^-_{i,l}(x)) \eear for each $i\in I(x)$, and each level $l^-(x)<l\le l^+(x)$.
+Because the right hand side of (\ref{enh.math.la.i.l.2}) is finite and nonzero, the refined matching conditions {\em a fortiori} give conditions on the relative rates of convergence of the rescaling parameters (involving the contact multiplicities), extending those of Remark \ref{R.cx}. \end{rem} \begin{ex} To see how this works in practice, assume for example that $x\in C_0$ is a node such that $B_{i_1, l_1}(x)= B_{i_2, l_2}(x)$.
 If the levels $l_1=l_2$ then the multiplicities $s_{i_1}(x)= s_{i_2}(x)$ must be the same, while if $s_{i_1}(x)\ne s_{i_2}(x)$ then $l_1\ne l_2$ and the relative rate of convergence to zero of the two rescaling parameters in these two levels must be related, more precisely the two rates of convergence of $\la_{n, l_j}^{1/s_j}$ as $n\ra 0$ are equal (as their limit is a bounded, nonzero constant involving the leading coefficients of $f$).
-This was the case in Example \ref{neck.1} (b). \end{rem} Intrinsically, the relative rates of convergence of Lemma \ref{triv.comp.descr} can be reinterpreted as follows.
-Consider the following system of linear equations in the variables $\beta(l)$ for each level $l\ge 1$ and $\al(z)$ for each node $z$ of $C$: \bear s_i(x)\sum_{z\in D_{i, l}(x)} \al(z) =\beta(l) \eear for all directions $i\in I$ and all levels $l_i^-(x)\le l \le l_i^+(x)$, where $D_{i, l}(x)$ is the collection of nodes of $C$ which project to $x$ under $C\ra C_0$ and which are on level $l$ in direction $i$.
-Note that the system (\ref{enh.s=l}) depends only on the topological type of the limit $f:C\ra X_m$, and more precisely on the contact multiplicities and local levels of each node $z$ of $C$ in all the directions normal to $V$.
+This was precisely the case in Example \ref{neck.1} (b). \end{ex}